airblade/mys3ql/README.md

     $ mys3ql restore

-By default mys3ql looks for a configuration file at ~/.mys3ql.
+By default mys3ql looks for a configuration file at `~/.mys3ql`.
 You can override this like so:

+    $ mys3ql [command] -c FILE
     $ mys3ql [command] --config=FILE